nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * `noon` <br>
 For a full list of acceptable formats, please refer to http://natty.joestelmach.com/doc.jsp

-> * Important notes:
+> Important notes:
-> * if only the date/day is provided, the time will be default set as 11.59 pm
+> * If only the date/day is provided, the time will be default set as 11.59 pm
-> * if only the time is provided, the date/day will be default set as the current date/day
+> * If only the time is provided, the date/day will be default set as the current date/day
-> * when inputing in date format, ONLY mm/dd is allowed and not dd/mm, and range for dd and mm must be valid (Exception is when you type dd month where month is in words, eg. `5 may`, but the dd must be valid ie. cannot be `32`
+> * When inputing in date format, ONLY mm/dd is allowed and not dd/mm, and range for dd and mm must be valid (Exception is when you type dd month where month is in words, eg. `5 may`, but the dd must be valid ie. cannot be `32`
-> * if multiple dates are given, only the first date will be captured
+> * If multiple dates are given, only the first date will be captured
 > * Watodo captures time to the precision of minutes

 ### 2.1.
 Viewing help : `help`